AnalyticalGraphicsInc/STKCodeExamples/StkExtensionPlugins/README.md

 # STK Plugins (Engine and Plugin Scripts)

-Example engine plugins and plugin scripts for STK Desktop and STK Engine
+Example engine plugins and plugin scripts for STK Desktop and STK Engine.

+Instructions for using plugin scripts can be found in the [STK help](https://help.agi.com/stkdevkit/index.htm#../Subsystems/pluginScripts/Content/pluginScriptsinstall.htm).

 ## [Access Constraints](AccessConstraints)